 ALD testing requires a blood sample.
 The blood sample can be taken in your doctor’s office or it can be performed in a lab.

-First, an area on your arm or hand will be disinfected.
-An elastic band will be wrapped around your upper arm to make blood collect in the vein.
-A small needle will be inserted into your vein and this may be slightly to moderately painful.
-It may cause a stinging or pricking sensation.
+First, your healthcare provider will disinfect an area on your arm or hand.
+They will wrap an elastic band around your upper arm to make blood collect in the vein.
+Next, they will insert a small needle into your vein.
+This may be slightly to moderately painful and may cause a stinging or pricking sensation.
 Blood will be collected in one or more tubes.

-The elastic bland and the needle will then be removed and pressure will be applied to the puncture to stop bleeding.
-This also helps prevent bruising.
-A bandage will be applied.
+Your healthcare provider will remove the elastic bland and the needle, and they will apply pressure to the puncture to stop bleeding and help prevent bruising.
+They will apply a bandage to the puncture site.
 The puncture site may continue to throb, but this goes away within a few minutes for most people.

 The risks of having your blood drawn are low.
 It’s considered a non-invasive medical test.
 Possible risks of having your blood drawn include: